peikunyang/02_QUBO/README.md

 ```bash
 pip install torch numpy autogrid4 autodock4
 ```

-The `math` module is part of the Python standard library and does not require installation.

 ## Summary

 The pipeline first selects energetically favorable grid points using a QUBO solver, then performs rigid-body alignment based on a three-atom geometric contour of the ligand.
 This modular setup allows easy tuning of matching thresholds and grid parameters, enabling control over the trade-off between accuracy and computational cost.